gevuong/aA-Games/go.md

 - By creating a new type with a function that has a receiver, we are adding a 'method' to any value of that type.
 - This means that any variable of type "deck" now gets access to print method.
 What does "d deck" mean? d is the variable containing copy of deck that can be used within function,  If you still don't get it, in main.go, "cards" is essentially the d variable in this case. "deck" is the type that we want to attach the print() method to.
 - You can think of the receiver argument as "this" in Python or "self" in Ruby.
-- By Go convention, call receiver argument the first letter of its type.
+- By Go convention, call the receiver argument, the first letter of its type.
 So if you're writing a receiver function for type deck, then call receiver argument, "d".
 - For example, this should print "Harry Potter". "b" represents the value of type "book":
     ```
         package main